turgu1/esp32-scheme-vm/README.md

   * Test test Test **All Scheme tests completed, Unit tests at 50%**
   * Implement bignums (no limit integers) **OK**
+  * ESP32 ESP-DIF integration

 2. Second priorities

-  * Load mechanism through the NET
+  * Load mechanism through the NET for ESP32
-  * Implement 32 bits fixnums
-  * Integration on the ESP32 for IOT I/O and networking
+  * Primitives development and integration on the ESP32 for IOT I/O and networking
   * Documentation **At 30%**
+  * Implement 32 bits Fixnums
+  * Enlarge the global space (from the maximum of 256 global values)
+  * Enlarge the ROM heap space (from the maximum of 256 ROM constants)
+  * Version numbering

+3. Third priorities

+  * cell seperation of flags and pointers to get pointer alignment on 16 and 32 bits adress boundaries

 ## Todo for the compiler